Mathura district: Art

 Mathura School of Art, style of Buddhist visual art that flourished in the Mathura, from the 2nd century bc to the 12th century A.D; its most distinctive contributions were made during the Kushan and Gupta periods (1st–6th century A.d).
 Images in the mottled red sandstone from the nearby Sīkri quarries are found widely distributed over north central India, attesting to Mathurā's importance as an exporter of sculpture.
 The Mathura School images are related to the earlier yakṣa (male nature deity) figures, a resemblance particularly evident in the colossal standing Buddha images of the early Kushān period.
 In these, and in the more representative seated Buddhas, the overall effect is one of enormous energy.
 The shoulders are broad, the chest swells, and the legs are firmly planted with feet spaced apart.

 These days, around 1,000 craftsmen are involved in making wall hangings at Holi gate and Chowk Bazaar in the pilgrim town of Mathura.
-These wall hangings delve on religious themes and mostly revolve around Radha and Krishna seated on a swing, Lord Krishna playing flute along with Radha and Gopis, Krishna with herds of cattle, Goddess Saraswati, Vaishno Devi and Lord Vishnu.
+These wall hangings delve on religious themes and mostly revolve around Radha and Krishna seated on a swing, Krishna playing flute along with Radha and Gopis, Krishna with herds of cattle, Goddess Saraswati, Vaishno Devi and Vishnu.
 Wall hangings have the gods and goddesses in highly embellished form, marking the highpoints of the Mathura School of Paintings.
 Once the brush work is over, the figures are adorned with colourful stars and mica pieces to make them attractive.
 One of the most brilliant art works of Mathura School of Paintings is Goddess Lakshmi in the midst of lotus flowers.

-Sanjhee is the colourful art of decorating the ground with flowers.

-Music

-Rasiya is a tradition that is integral to Mathura's culture.
-It is the tradition of folk-songs that describe the love of the divine couple Radha and Krishna.
-It is an inseparable part of the Holi celebrations and all other festive occasions at Mathura.
-(Dhulendi – Holi with drums (dholak), colours, etc. originated from Braj region hundreds of millennia before today.)

-Sports

-Traditional sports like kabbadi, gilli danda etc. Active participation in state level cricket.
-Other sports like netball, hockey and swimming are also common.